npatarino/wrench/README.md

 ![Wrench logo][wrenchlogo]

-Wrench is Kotlin framework used at [Idealista][idealista labs] to develop applications providing some datatypes and abstractions to work with MVP and Clean Architecture.
+Wrench is Kotlin framework to develop applications providing some datatypes and abstractions to work with MVP and Clean Architecture.

 # Usage